MESEC Workshop 2026

 Why this workshop matters

-More broadly, the workshop reflects MESEC's commitment to building a more collaborative and pluralistic culture in consciousness science.
-By creating a human-scale environment for serious discussion across perspectives, we hope to foster both conceptual clarity and new forms of collaboration around one of the field's most promising emerging directions.
+This workshop reflects MESEC’s commitment to building a more collaborative and pluralistic culture in consciousness science.
+By creating a human-scale environment for serious discussion across perspectives, we hope to foster both conceptual clarity and new forms of collaboration around one of the field’s most promising emerging directions.

 Scientific Chair